tytydraco/yessleep/out/The_sixth_night.md

 **Tuesday, August 15th, 2023 - 5 : 30 AM**

 I can’t sleep again, I consistently perceive sounds, but this time, all over the house.
 I also feel like I’m being watched.
 Not only that, but I’ve talked to Annie about that and she didn’t hear anything, she must think I’m losing my mind.
 It must be a hallucination due to the lack of sleeping.
-My brother’s death affect me more than I thought it would.
+My brother’s death is affecting me more than I thought it would.

 I’m also thinking about that painting, I will get rid of it, I haven't slept for three days now.